sakshi0701/Developers/README.md

 - Like others' posts  <br />
 - Search for posts  <br />
 - Convert different currencies  <br />
-- Chat and discuss with friends and relatives  <br />
 - Can Email and contact directly through the website

 ---